mdawn/nmapAPI/README.md

 This API answers these questions:
 1. What scans are present in a given xml file of scans? and
-2. Given an IP address, what other pertinent info is there in a scan?
+2. Given an IP address, what pertinent info is there in a scan?

-This can be useful if we want to ...
-Practical applications include ...

 ## What it Does

-At http://localhost:3000, this API will:

-1.
-2.
-and
-3.

 ## Example Scenario

-We want to ...
+We want to upload an xml file of Nmap scans and view a scan inside that file

-**STEP 1**: ...
+**STEP 1**:
+Clone this repo

 **STEP 2**: ...